Home

 Hello there - thank you for checking in to find out about us!

-I am Canadian - my name is Barbara and I was born in Lancashire, England, and moved to Canada when I was 22.
+I am Canadian - my name is Barb and I was born and raised in England, and moved to Canada when I was 22 years old.

-This page is all about us, me and my family!
+This page is all about us, me and my family and what made us decide to emigrate to Canada!

-Union Jack Flag My first husband, Andy, and I met in 1971 when I was 16 and he was 19, in the industrial town of Oldham, Lancashire.
+My first husband, Andy, and I met in 1971 when I was 16 and he was 19, in the northern industrial town of Oldham, Greater Manchester.

-We "courted" and then got married in 1973 - I know, we were young, but that's what we did in those days!
+We "courted" and then got married in Saddleworth, in 1973, we were young, but that's what we did in those days!

-Our son Dan was born in 1976 but unfortunately the economy in the UK was terrible at that time, so we decided to inquire about emigration to another country.
+Our son Dan was born in 1976 and we decided to inquire about emigration to another country.

-We considered moving to Australia (too hot), and New Zealand (too far) and South Africa (we didn't like Apartheid) and also Canada which we really liked the sound of.
+We considered moving to Australia (too hot), and New Zealand (too far) and South Africa (we didn't like Apartheid) and also Canada - we really liked the sound of Canada!
+In addition, we would be able to have some of my hubby's distant relatives about us, if we needed them.

-We did our home-work, looked at all the different Provinces - we selected Ontario because of its good economy and job opportunities.
-In the summer of 1977 we took a two week holiday and came here to check things out.
+We did our homework, looked at all the different Provinces of Canada - we selected Ontario because of its good economy and job opportunities.
+In the summer of 1977 we took a two week holiday and came here to check things out and to look for work.

 WE LOVED CANADA!

-We returned to England, submitted all the paperwork, put our house on the market and waited to get the go-ahead to emigrate!
+We had a great trip, the weather was lovely, the people were friendly, so we returned to England, submitted all our paperwork, put our house on the market and waited to get the go-ahead to emigrate!

-Of course, our friends and some of our family who were about us were really encouraging
+Of course, our friends and some of our family were not really encouraging - they cared about us and didn't want us to leave -

 "You can't just pack up and leave - you'll be back in six months!"